Furkangultekin/Django-NavRecord/README.md

 ## Project Set-up

-After download the project, run the commands below in order in the project folder:
+After downloading the project, run the commands below in the project folder, respectively:
 ```
 $ python -m venv venv
 ```